jestjs/jest/docs/TutorialWebpack.md

 file types your webpack config handles.

 Now that Jest knows how to process our files, we need to tell it how to _find_ them.
-For webpack's `moduleDirectories`, and `extensions` options there are direct analogs in Jest.
+For webpack's `modulesDirectories`, and `extensions` options there are direct analogs in Jest.

 *Note: the `modulesDirectories` option in webpack is called `moduleDirectories` in Jest.*